duckdb/duckdb-web/_posts/2024-05-03-vector-similarity-search-vss.md

 ## Implementation

-This `vss` is based on the [usearch](https://github.com/unum-cloud/usearch) library, which provides a flexible C++ implementation of the HNSW index data structure boasting very impressive performance benchmarks.
+The `vss` extension is based on the [usearch](https://github.com/unum-cloud/usearch) library, which provides a flexible C++ implementation of the HNSW index data structure boasting very impressive performance benchmarks.
 While we currently only use a subset of all the functionality and tuning options provided by usearch, we're excited to explore how we can leverage more of its features in the future.
-Performance aside, one of the best things about usearch for us is that it aligns so nicely with DuckDB's development ethos.
-Much like DuckDB itself, usearch is written in portable C++11 with no external dependencies and released under the MIT licensed, making it super smooth to integrate into an extension!
+So far we're mostly happy that it aligns so nicely with DuckDB's development ethos.
+Much like DuckDB itself, usearch is written in portable C++11 with no external dependencies and released under a permissive license, making it super smooth to integrate into our extension build and distribution pipeline.

 ## Limitations